dudelis/shopify-upsell-toolbar/README.md

-# Shopify App Template - None (app with extensions only)
+# Upsell Toolbar - Shopify Theme Extension App

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) that includes no app home UI.
 It contains the basics for building a Shopify app that uses only app extensions.